 Water your plants in a separate area – The easiest way to combat diseases is to remove potted plants to another room to water.
 Once removed you can clean the grow room, remove debris, and sanitize the area with hydrogen peroxide.
 Allow your plants to dry slightly before transferring them back into their grow room.
 This method eliminates any hopeful mold or mildew spores.

 Sterilize everything – Your pots, the soil, your room, your tools, and even yourself.
-Even I’ve caught myself cleaning everything in sight, but neglecting to change my shoes from when I was outside.
-Any outside material tracked into your room will contain spores, eggs, or pests that can infect your plants.
+I’ve caught myself cleaning everything in sight, while neglecting to change my shoes from when I was outside.
+Any outside material tracked into your room may contain spores, eggs, or pests that can infect your plants.

-Remove infected plants immediately – You might be attached to your plant however, if its showing signs of disease it must be removed to keep the other plants healthy.
+Remove infected plants immediately – if its showing signs of disease it must be removed to keep the other plants healthy.
 Prune any sick, dying, or diseased parts from the plant and clean any tools you used.
 Only when the plant is healthy should it be returned to the room.

 Use natural oils against pests – Spray plants with Neem oil to control pests and certain strands of mildew.
 It works best as a prevention tool but can also be used to cure small infestations.